guywhale/hwale-boilerplate/README.md

 ## Creating controller and corresponding view files automatically
 There are four **controller** types: **blocks**, **components**, **layouts** and **partials**.

-==NOTE:== Partials cannot be created automatically as these are made infrequently, need a bit more consideration when being set up and are best done manually.
+**NOTE:** Partials cannot be created automatically as these are made infrequently, need a bit more consideration when being set up and are best done manually.

 To create the other three **controller** types you can use the Robo commands below.

 The relevant **controller** and **view** files will be created and populated with a basic code template to get you started.

-New **controller** names must be passed in ==UpperCamelCase== to Robo.
+New **controller** names must be passed in **UpperCamelCase** to Robo.

 ### Blocks
 `composer robo make:block NewBlockName`